 The Falling Foss Hermit

-Another local point of interest you can explore when visiting is ‘The Hermitage’ which is just a short walk from the falls.
-This cave is carved out of a huge bolder and dates from as far back as the 18th century.
-It was once the secluded home of a hermit who was able to sustain their lifestyle thanks to the woodlands nearby.
-The cave definitely has an eerie feeling about it but it is also a fascinating experience.
+Another local point of interest you can explore is ‘The Hermitage’.
+Which is just a short walk from the falls.
+Here, a cave is carved out of a huge bolder and dates from as far back as the 18th century and was once the secluded home of a hermit who foraged in the nearby woodlands.